 Technical Limitations

-Building humanoid robots that can operate reliably in real-world conditions remains complex.
-Factors like battery life, environmental adaptability, and computational requirements are ongoing hurdles.
+Building humanoid robots that can operate reliably in real-world conditions remains a complex task.
+Factors such as battery life, environmental adaptability, and computational requirements remain ongoing hurdles.

 For instance, Atlas’s advanced capabilities come at the cost of high energy consumption, limiting its operational duration.
 Additionally, robots must be robust enough to withstand harsh conditions without compromising their functionality.